sri1873/kafka-pizzaria-backend/README.md

 Boolean accepted = future.get(10, TimeUnit.SECONDS);
 ```

-If the rider accepts, the future completes and the order is locked to them immediately — no other rider is ever notified, so there's no possibility of a double-accept race condition.
+If the rider accepts, the future completes, and the order is locked to them immediately — no other rider is ever notified, so there's no possibility of a double-accept race condition.
 If they decline or time out, the loop moves to the next-closest rider.
 This trades a small amount of latency (worst case: 10s × number of riders tried) for correctness without needing distributed locks.

 *Production note:* this in-memory approach is appropriate for a single instance.
 At multi-instance scale, the same pattern would move to a database-backed offer table with a scheduled expiry sweep, so state survives restarts and works across horizontally scaled instances.